jeanmatthieud/esp-warning-light/README.md

 # Old fashioned connected warnin light
-This project is for the ESP32 or the ESP8266.
+This project was originally for the ESP32 and the ESP8266.
+**This branch is only for the ESP8266, and allows the use of MQTT over websockets thanks to another MQTT client library.**
 It can be compiled and flashed with PlatfomIO.

 The full article is available here: